ucsb-cs8/w20/_lab/lab06.md

 ## Advanced (if you are curious and time permits):

 **A1**.
 Generalize your `coinFlipExperiment` function to include one extra parameter, `p`, the probability that a coin flip results in heads, thus allowing for a "weighted" coin.
+After generalization, the function should be `coinFlipExperiment(M, N, nTrials, p)`.

 **A2**.
 Improve the efficiency of your helper function `coinFlipTrial` so that the function returns `True` as soon as `M` flips resulting in heads is achieved, or `False` as soon as it is impossible to achieve `M` heads.
+Here you **DO NOT** need to include the probability parameter we've just mentioned in A1.
+After generalization, the function should still be `coinFlipTrial(M, N)`.

 Submit your code as a file callled `{{page.num}}_advanced.py` to the separate assignment on Gradescope: **{{page.num}} Advanced**.